Asset Allocation

 Public Equities (stocks)

-Domestic: US government bonds and corporate bonds purchased in public markets meeting minimum credit quality requirements.
+Domestic: U.S. government bonds and corporate bonds purchased in public markets meeting minimum credit quality requirements.

 Global: developed country bonds meeting minimum credit quality requirements.